Dayry/snake/README.md

 Eat as much fruit as you can without eating yourself!
 Be careful, eating makes you grow.

-## Todo
-    * Snake can bite its tail without a reset
-    * No game over yet, just reset snake and fruit
-    * Add a score for each fruit

 ## Getting Started

 ### Dependencies